Reece-Foley/Planes-Places/README.md

 </p>

-<p align="center"> This map shows the 11 airports I have flown to in a small airplane.
+<h1 align="center">This map shows the 11 airports I have flown to in a small airplane.</h1>

 ![Image of map](FinalMap.jpg)